 - political opinion.1

 Unlike a refugee, a person seeking asylum does not receive any assistance from the U.S. government before arriving in the U.S.

-An undocumented person can apply for asylum2 but if the application is denied, it could ultimately result in his/her deportation.
-It is important to speak to a lawyer who has experience in this area of law.
-To find a list of legal resources in your area, please see Finding a Lawyer and select your state or see our International / Immigration page.
+An undocumented person can apply for asylum2 but if the application is not granted it could ultimately result in his/her deportation.
+We recommend contacting a knowledgeable immigration attorney who has experience working on asylum before applying.
+It is important to speak to a lawyer who has specific experience in this area of law.
+To find a list of legal resources in your area, please see Finding a Lawyer and select your state or see our National Organizations Immigration page.

-1 INA § 101(a)(42), 8 CFR § 208.13
+1 See INA § 101(a)(42), 8 CFR § 208.13

 2 See USCIS website